leeek/cs51-code-review/outline.md

   - Then run `./ps1_tests.byte` to run the tests (that you should be writing!)
 - Tips for pset1
   - write tests
-  - when you're not sure about something, just try running it
+  - when you're not sure about something, just try running it in the top-level
 - Miscellaneous
+  - Use the strongly-typed nature of Ocaml to help with debugging
-  - `fold` is a very power higher-order function that people don't really use
+  - `fold` is a very power higher-order function that people might not use as much as they could/should
     - keep this in mind
     - think about `fold_left` vs. `fold_right` (e.g. fold FROM the left, fold FROM the right)